Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 processing while an Alluxio worker loads the 512MB block in the background.

-A tunable configuration for this feature is the “alluxio.worker.network.netty.async.cache.manager.threads.max" property.
+A tunable configuration for this feature is the `alluxio.worker.network.netty.async.cache.manager.threads.max` property.
 This determines the maximum number of concurrent blocks a worker will attempt to cache.
 By default the value is high (512), but in cases where large amounts of data are expected to be asynchronously cached concurrently, lowering the value can reduce resource contention (e.g., # of cores)

 ### Netty Configs

-alluxio.worker.network.netty.rpc.threads.max - Default value is 2048, consider increasing this value if you have a very large number of concurrent client accesses and are seeing threadpool exhausted errors on the worker.
+`alluxio.worker.network.netty.rpc.threads.max` - Default value is 2048, consider increasing this value if you have a very large number of concurrent client accesses and are seeing threadpool exhausted errors on the worker.